VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - `Add3DGround()` is a toolkit helper method that creates a 3D ground plane in the scene, providing a surface for the capsule to land on.

 Run the application again.
 You should see the capsule falling down and landing on the ground. 🎉 Unfortunately, it's still a black capsule on a black ground 🤦‍♂️.
 But don't worry, we’ll fix that later!
 In the meantime, you can move the camera around using the mouse and keyboard (Q or E) to lower or raise the camera and watch the capsule roll around on the ground. 🖱️⌨️

+{% include _alert.html type:'success' title: "You learnt how to add a 3D ground plane to the scene, providing a surface for the capsule to land on.
+The capsule now falls and lands on the ground, creating a more dynamic scene." %}

 ## Step 7: Illuminate the Scene - Add Light! 💡